 A few minutes later Hemi let go one more ping just to be sure the Grackle was still following the Gnat, which it was.
 Then he powered down the sonar unit.
 Any further pings would run the risk of giving away the position of the Prospect to the Grackle after Captain Percy started maneuvering her boat.
 For the time being, with the Gnat’s engine overwhelming everything else in the water, Hemi would have to just guess the status of the other boats by dead reckoning.

-Hemi caught Shake’s eye and pointed up to the hatch.
-Shakes nodded, and squeezed off the other side of the pilot’s seat.
+Hemi caught Shakes’s eye and pointed up to the hatch.
+Shakes nodded and squeezed off the other side of the pilot’s seat.
 Hemi passed through the space of the vacated pilot’s chair to climb up and open the hatch above.
 He stepped out into the shallow stream that washed over the deck of the Gnat.

 The surface was mostly calm, with a light breeze under a bright gray sky.
 With the hatch open, Shakes piloted the boat standing.
 With his head up out of the sail, he kept a fierce eye forward for large pieces of debris or sunken hulks.
 Hemi shaded his eyes and scanned the horizon behind.
 They had only made a couple of miles from the Prospect, and Hemi could still see its gray sail rolling slowly from side to side, outlined dimly against the cloudy sky.
 But it was just one of a half dozen other large inert masses bobbing on the ocean surface within eyesight, not to mention the hundreds of smaller bits slowly churning through the scummy black water and occasionally clacking against each other.